There are some things you just should never say to a non-drinker.

-- Come on; you can have just one! – Having just one maybe like having 10 for the person.
+- Come on, you can have just one! – Having just one is like having 10 for the person.
 Would you tell an obese person to have a donut?
 Would you like a hot poker in your eye?
 No, you wouldn’t so please refrain from telling a person they can have anything.
 It’s not your place.

 - Did you get arrested or something? – Why would you assume that they’re not drinking because something bad happened?
 And if something did, is it really your business anyhow?